Adversarial Graph Disentanglement: Optimization

 \section{Optimization}

-We mainly conduct experimental evaluations on node classification task, and the last layer of ADGCN is designed as a full-connected layer to output the predicted class label of nodes.
-Besides, ReLU is used to for activation following the transformation by the projection matrix $\mathbf{W}=\{{\mathbf{W}_{k}}\}_{k=1}^{K}$.
-In view of node classification tasks and macro-disentanglement adversarial regularizer, the overall loss of ADGCN is as follows:
+As we mainly focus on the task of node classification in this paper, the last layer of ADGCN is designed as a full-connected layer to output the predicted class label of nodes.
+Besides, ReLU is used as activation to obtain the component representations $\{{\mathbf{c}^{k}_u}\}_{k=1}^{K}$ after projections.
+Specifically, the overall loss of ADGCN is:

 where $\mathcal{L}_{t}$ denotes the task-aware loss, $\lambda$ and $\eta$ are hyper-parameters of the adversarial regularizer.
 For the semi-supervised node classification task, $\mathcal{L}_{t}$ is the cross-entropy loss.
-The same as~\cite{DisenGCN}, we use the multi-label soft margin loss as $\mathcal{L}_{t}$ for the multi-label node classification task, which can be defined as follows:
+The same as~\cite{DisenGCN}, we use the multi-label soft margin loss as $\mathcal{L}_{t}$ for the multi-label node classification task: